 - Herbs- rosemary, basil, thyme, sage,

-- Flavorings- raw or roasted garlic, garlic scapes, chili flakes, lemon zest, preserved lemon, hot chilies
+- Flavorings- roasted garlic, garlic scapes, chili flakes, lemon zest, preserved lemon, dried chilies

 - Choose your vegetable and cooking technique.